John Erik Kaada: Solo albums

-Kaada´s debut in a recorded format came with his 2001 solo album Thank You for Giving Me Your Valuable Time.
+Kaada's debut in a recorded format came with his 2001 solo album Thank You for Giving Me Your Valuable Time.
 A musical blend of woo-wop, show tunes and jungle rhythms into a coherent mix of live instrumentation and electronic elements, fusing elements of five decades of popular music.
-Thank You for Giving Me Your Valuable Time firmly established Kaada as a key voice on Norway´s blossoming music scene.
+Thank You for Giving Me Your Valuable Time firmly established Kaada as a key voice on Norway's blossoming music scene.
 The album was named as one of the ten most important releases of the year by Billboard.

 2006 saw the release of Music for Moviebikers (Ipecac Recordings), a collection of lush arrangements set as soundtracks for imaginary films.
-The album features an evocative quality as it sets out to bring the two musical worlds of Kaada together; the one of the recording artist with the cinematic film music one.
-The albums´s 22-strong ensemble consists of traditional instrumentation with strings, vocals and electric guitars as well as homemade instruments and some exotic folk music performers hailing from various corners of Europe.
+The album features an evocative quality as it sets out to bring the two musical worlds of Kaada together; the world of the recording artist with the cinematic film music one.
+The albums's 22-strong ensemble consists of traditional instrumentation with strings, vocals and electric guitars as well as homemade instruments and some exotic folk music performers hailing from various corners of Europe.
 The strings were recorded in the Vigeland mausoleum in Oslo.